yodhasu/DreamConnectNew/README.md

 ## Text-to-Speech (TTS) Interaction

-DreamConnect uses **ElevenLabs** for Text-to-Speech (TTS) functionality.
-The TTS integration is handled in the `chatbot/voiceCloner/elevenlabs.py` module.
+DreamConnect uses Microsoft Edge TTS for Text-to-Speech (TTS) functionality.
+The TTS integration is handled in the `SimpleTTS` class within `chatbot/voiceCloner/tts.py`.

-### How to Use TTS:
+### How It Works

-1. **Locate the ElevenLabs TTS Functions**: The relevant code for TTS functionality is within the `elevenlabs.py` file.
-2. **TTS Integration**: This module can be used to convert text to speech, allowing your waifu to speak back to you.

-Feel free to contribute by exploring or improving the TTS features as part of the project!
+1. **Language Detection**:
+   - The system detects the language of the input text using `langdetect`.
+   - Supported voices include:
+     - English (US) → en-US-MichelleNeural
+     - Spanish (Spain) → es-ES-ElviraNeural
+     - French (France) → fr-FR-DeniseNeural
+     - German (Germany) → de-DE-KatjaNeural
+     - Japanese → ja-JP-NanamiNeural
+     - Chinese (Simplified) → zh-CN-XiaoxiaoNeural
+   - If the language is not supported, the system defaults to English (US).

+2. **Generating Speech**:
+   - The input text is converted into speech using `edge_tts`.
+   - The output is saved as a `.wav` file.

+3. **Playing the Audio**:
+   - The system converts the audio to PCM format using `pydub` for better compatibility.
+   - The generated voice is played using `pygame`.
+   - The system waits until the audio finishes playing before unloading the file.

+### Example Usage

+from chatbot.voiceCloner.tts import SimpleTTS
+import asyncio

+tts = SimpleTTS()
+asyncio.run(tts.createTTS("Hello, how are you?"))

+This will generate speech in English and play it automatically.

 ---